seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabIntro.md

 ## Objectives

-In this lab, you will have:
+After completing this lab, you will be able to:

-+ Exercise 1: Add a user and provide the accessibility of the resources.
+ - Add a user and provide the accessibility of the resources.
-+ Exercise 2: Assign Active Directory Role & Custom RBAC.
+ - Assign Active Directory Role & Custom RBAC.
-+ Exercise 3: Add App Registration for Access via Apps.
+ - Add App Registration for Access via Apps.
-+ Exercise 4: Enable Security Default / Disable Security Defaults
+ - Enable Security Default / Disable Security Defaults
-+ Exercise 5: Create an Azure Active Directory Conditional Access Policy
+ - Create an Azure Active Directory Conditional Access Policy

 ## Estimated timing: 160 minutes